Ten Reasons Why Online Poker Could Be Outlawed

 Fortunately, Caesars Entertainment and Amaya Gaming (which now owns PokerStars) appear to finally be joining forces, politically speaking.
 Question is, might it already be too late?

-Bottom Line — RAWA supporters are clearly united when it comes to passage of a federal law.
+Bottom Line — RAWA supporters are clearly united when it comes to the passage of federal law.
 Meanwhile, RAWA opponents have long been at odds and still haven’t demonstrated the ability to build an organization and work together.
 In the race to be heard in Washington, we’re already way behind.

-(7) The current political tide and world events favors passage of RAWA — Who can or will argue with the FBI’s official position on online gambling, which states the most powerful law enforcement agency in the country’s own fears of increased fraud, money laundering, and even funding for international terrorism?
+(7) The current political tide and world events favor passage of RAWA — Who can or will argue with the FBI’s official position on online gambling, which states the most powerful law enforcement agency in the country’s own fears of increased fraud, money laundering, and even funding for international terrorism?
 Shudder.
 Go ahead and refute their congressional testimony from a few years ago (2009, Committee on Financial Services).
-That’s easy to do, since none of these fears have become a reality in the three states which currently permit online gambling or the many nations in the world where the activity exists and prosper.
-Fact is, these are politically precarious times right now, where no politician wants to be on record as having anything to do with the potential for fraud, money laundering, underage gambling, terrorism, or risk the perception of not backing federal, state or local law enforcement.
+That’s easy to do since none of these fears have become a reality in the three states which currently permit online gambling or the many nations in the world where the activity exists and prosper.
+Fact is, these are politically precarious times right now, where no politician wants to be on record as having anything to do with the potential for fraud, money laundering, underage gambling, terrorism, or risk the perception of not backing federal, state, or local law enforcement.

 Bottom Line — RAWA supporters have some powerful arguments in their favor (even if unfounded with facts and logic).
 They argue that online gambling poses far greater risks for all sorts of even worse dangers, which may be easy to refute.
 But the far safer political move for elected officials is to back what the FBI says and claim they’re standing up to lawbreakers and those who pose a potential threat to national security.

-(8) There’s uncertainty as to where President Obama stands on RAWA — If the bill to outlaw online gambling and poker ultimately reaches the president’s desk, would be sign it?
+(8) There’s uncertainty as to where President Obama stands on RAWA — If the bill to outlaw online gambling and poker ultimately reaches the president’s desk, would sign it?
 President Obama’s defenders within the poker community cling to optimism and point to then-“Senator Obama” who once reportedly confided that he’s played online poker before.
 None of that matters now.
 It’s 2015, not 2006.
 He’s entering the seventh year of a presidential term and the last consideration will be President Obama’s personal views on gambling and poker.
 Want to know exactly how many bills the president has vetoed during his six-plus years in office?
 Try this — two.
 Given this, is there any justification for confidence President Obama would draw a line in the sand on online gambling and veto RAWA?
 I doubt it.

 Bottom Line — President Obama has many fights ahead in the next year and a half of his term.
 He won’t want to pick one on an issue with relatively little meaning or significance.
 This becomes even more worrisome if RAWA supporters attach the bill as an amendment to some other legislation, as happened in 2006, which will force the president’s hand into signing.

 (9) Libertarians and states’-rights advocates aren’t nearly as powerful as the concerted opposition — Some online proponents rightly point to libertarians (Sen. Rand Paul is the most predominant among elected officials) who will likely stand and oppose RAWA.
 Trouble is, there aren’t nearly enough of them in either party to make a difference.
 Libertarian-minded activists and voters have become a loud and even influential force in presidential politics, proven during the last “Ron Paul Revolution,” said to make up about a quarter of the Republican Party.
-Their impact upon what happens in congress however, remains utterly insignificant.
+Their impact upon what happens in congress, however, remains utterly insignificant.

-States’ rights has always been a popular issue, especially among conservatives.
+States’ rights have always been a popular issue, especially among conservatives.
 Some states’ rights advocates opposed to federal Big Brother-ism have even spoken out against RAWA (the groundswell was hardly overwhelming).
 But this group continues to lose traction, proven by political losses in the ongoing implementation of the Affordable Care Act (ACA) and the states’ authority on issues such as gay marriage.
 The states’ rights movement simply isn’t what it used to be, and except for a few fringe groups, stands little chance of making its case effectively.

 One must also worry about the silence of these same voices when it comes to reversing the so-called “Bradley Act.”
 When this draconian federal law clamped down on sports betting in 1992 under the guise of the Professional and Amateur Sports Protection Act, there was little or no opposition.
 While there’s now some serious talk about making some form of sports wagering legal, no one bothers to argue the libertarian or states’ rights case on this issue.